lu-cs-sde/codeprober/README.md

 ## Build - Server

 The server is written in Java and has primarily been developed in Eclipse, and there are `.project` & `.classpath` files in the repository that should let you import the project into your own Eclipse instance.
-That said, you can in theory also build with the command line.
-To do so, do the following:
+That said, release builds should be performed on the command line.
+To build, do the following:

 ```sh
 cd server
 ./build.sh
 ```

-There are some problems with bundling of the client data using the script version.
-Please build from inside eclipse instead, or use the "PASTA_WEB_OVERRIDE" system property (see WebServer.java).
+This will generate two files in the repository root: `pasta-server.jar` and `VERSION`.

+`pasta-server.jar` is the tool itself.

+`VERSION` is a file containing the current git hash.
+This is used by the client to detect when new versions are available.

 ## Running